-John is co-chairperson of the firm's approximately 30 attorney litigation department.
-As co-chair, John is responsible for the management and administration of the litigation department and is dedicated to fulfilling the department's mission to develop the best trial lawyers.
+Jim is co-chairperson of the firm's approximately 30 attorney litigation department.
+As co-chair, Jim is responsible for the management and administration of the litigation department and is dedicated to fulfilling the department's mission to develop the best trial lawyers.

-JD, 1987, DePaul University College of Law, with honors
+JD, 1978, Illinois Institute of Technology.
+Chicago - Kent College of Law, with high honors

 PROFESSIONAL AND CIVIC AFFILIATIONS

 - Past Member, Board of Managers

 - Past Chair, Young Lawyers’ Section

 Leadership positions in a number of local government organizations, including:

 - Trustee, Village of Kenilworth, 2003 to 2005